Dial Calipers Brand Comparison

 Starrett dial calipers have a marked disadvantage.
 The metal is soft and bends easily under heavy use.
 The jaws quickly become misaligned and errors appear.
 Plastic parts have shown up on recent models and no one is impressed.
 It is not clear where these are manufactured, but Starrett would like you to believe it's here in the States.
 Series 1202 is clearly made in China, made of harder steel, and in several ways an improvement but parts for these Chinese models can be hard to get.
 For the American models, the crystal and bezel assembly can be purchased and installed without much trouble if you ever need to replace the plastic lens.
 (See spare parts list.)
 Buy Starrett for the name, not the quality.

-Tesa dial calipers are made in Switzerland, of exactly the same parts used for Brown & Sharpe and Etalon calipers.
-If you're used to the top quality of old Tesa calipers, you may be disappointed in the new models.
+Tesa dial calipers are labeled "Switzerland" but are assembled in China, of exactly the same parts used for Brown & Sharpe and Etalon calipers.
+If you're used to the top quality of old TESA calipers, you may be disappointed in the new models.
 And, if you can get hold of an old model on eBay, grab it.
 The "Eagle" model has titanium coated beams (refer to our repair section below).

 Digital Calipers Brand Comparison